Gitmanik/RaymondMaarloeve/RaymondMaarloeve/README.md

 ## Development Plan
 1. Add new modules and test them in `SampleScene`.
-2. Gradually move refined elements to the final scene (or create a new one for the actual game).
+2. Gradually move refined elements to the `'Game` scene.
 3. Optimize, test, and refactor the code before releasing the first official version.